 - Size – AirTags are small and light, so they won’t be too heavy for your pet.
 The diameter of the AirTag is 1.26 inches (31.9 mm), its height is 0.31 inches (8.0 mm), and its weight is 0.39 ounces (11 grams).

 - Battery life – AirTags have a great battery lifespan – it lasts for about a year!
 When the battery is low, you will receive a notification telling you to change it.
 What’s also great is the battery type.
 AirTags uses a CR2032 battery, which is often found in devices such as remote controls.
 You can buy them in almost every store, and they are cheap.

 - Resistance – AirTags are splash, water, and dust resistant, so they make a great tracking device for your pet.

 - Personalization – if you order your AirTag from the Apple website or Apple Store app, you can get your AirTag engraved for free.
 So, for example, you can put your pet’s name on the AirTag, or add a few of the 31 emojis available.

 - Security – location is never stored inside the AirTag, and only you can access the location.
 Another great feature is that iOS devices can detect an AirTag that isn’t with its owner, thus enhancing the security.
 This reduces the chances of your pet ending up in the wrong hands.

-- Multiple pet tracking – you can connect up to 16 AirTags at once.
-So, if you have more than one pet, and you want to track all of them, AirTags can be a great option.
+- Multiple pet tracking – you can connect up to 16 AirTags at once, so if you have more than one pet, AirTags can be a great option.